Last updated: 24 juin 2026

 - Document Types: News articles, editorials, infographics, statistics, interviews.

-- Question Types: Comparing viewpoints, identifying main arguments, finding contradictions, summarizing data.
+- Comparing viewpoints, identifying main arguments, finding contradictions, summarizing data.

 Part 2: The Strategy - Three Readings